hedronvision/bazel-compile-commands-extractor/README.md

 ### Get the extractor running.

-We'll generate a compile_commands.json file in the root of the Bazel workspace.
+We'll generate a `compile_commands.json` file in the root of the Bazel workspace.

 That file describes how Bazel is compiling all the (Objective-)C(++) files.
-With the compile commands in a common format, build-system-independent tooling (e.g. clangd autocomplete, clang-tidy linting etc.), can get to work.
+With the compile commands in a common format, build-system-independent tooling (e.g. `clangd` autocomplete, `clang-tidy` linting etc.), can get to work.

 We'll get it running and then move onto the next section while it whirrs away.
-But in the future, every time you want tooling (like autocomplete) to see new BUILD-file changes, rerun the command you chose below!
+But in the future, every time you want tooling (like autocomplete) to see new `BUILD`-file changes, rerun the command you chose below!
 Clangd will automatically pick up the changes.

 #### There are four common paths: